maphew/zadam-trilium-wiki/Tree-concepts.md

 To edit prefix, right click on a note in the tree pane and choose "Edit branch prefix".

+Prefix is not part of the note itself and thus is not encrypted when the note is protected.
+That can be useful when you want to keep part of the title in the tree visible even when protected for easier orientation.

 ## Subtree

 Subtree is a set of notes consisting of a particular note (subtree root) and all its children, children of these children (= all its descendants).
 Some operations work on subtrees (e.g. export).